erimcg/TIS/docs/Plot-Options.md

 ![Plot Entropy Scores](images/fig34_plot_entropy_scores.png)
 **Figure 34**

-'Plot Entropy Scores' dynamically shows the computation of the symmetric relative entropy scores.
+`Plot Entropy Scores` dynamically shows the computation of the symmetric relative entropy scores.
 The subject mean spectrogram shows the mean of all of the spectrograms for the individual.
 The Nominal Mean Spectrogram shows the mean spectrogram of the population.
 The entropy scores are determined by the how much data is in each bin.
 A low score is ideal for picking individual bins, because it means that the data is dissimilar to the nominal mean.

 **Figure 35**
 ![Plot Test and Train Data](images/fig35_plot_train_test_data.png)

-Plot Train and Test Data shows the actual feature set.
+`Plot Train and Test Data` shows the actual feature set.
 This shows the bins that weren't zeroed out, and show the bins that were chosen for the subject's feature set.
 After calculating the training and testing features, press calculate and return to the command window in Matlab.
 This is where the software will give the identification rate. **Figure 35** shows whether each subject was a true or false match.
 The number following the rank_k_counts shows how many subjects were correctly matched at the first rank. **Figure 36** shows the rate of identification at each rank.

 ![Plot Results](images/fig36_plot_results.png)